 How We Build the Plan Around the Patient

 The process starts with a closer look at the full pattern.
 We consider sleep quality, energy dips, hydration habits, stress exposure, exercise recovery, and any additional symptoms that may suggest a larger issue.
+This mirrors how primary care teams approach the problem, since the American Academy of Family Physicians recommends evaluating and treating the underlying causes of fatigue rather than only the symptom.
 In some cases, advanced lab testing can also help clarify whether hormone changes, nutrient depletion, or metabolic strain are affecting recovery.

 From there, the plan is shaped around the patient rather than around a fixed template.
 Some patients may benefit from a stronger focus on hydration and nutrient support.
-Others may be better served by combining IV therapy with red-light therapy as part of a broader wellness strategy.
+Others may be better served by combining drip-based vitamin and hydration infusions with red-light therapy as part of a broader wellness strategy.

 This type of planning matters because persistent fatigue rarely has just one driver.
 A useful plan should reflect the patient's physiology, schedule, and recovery demands in a way that is both clinically sound and practical to follow.